watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will use GitHub Actions workflows to automate the process for deploying the web image to the AKS cluster.
 You will update the workflow and configure a job so that when new images are pushed to the ACR, the pipeline deploys the image to the AKS cluster.

-1. Navigate to the `.github/workflows` folder of the git repository, and open the `content-web.yml` workflow using `vi`:
+1. Navigate to the `.github/workflows` folder of the git repository, and open the `content-web.yml` workflow using `code`:

     ```bash
     cd ~/MCW-Cloud-native-applications/Hands-on\ lab/lab-files/developer/.github/workflows
-    vi content-web.yml
+    code content-web.yml
     ```

 2. You will add a second job to the bottom of the `content-web.yml` workflow.
 Paste the following at the end of the file: